 What are Metalloids?

-Metalloids can be defined as chemical elements whose physical and chemical properties fall in between the metal and the non metal categories.
-Boron, germanium, silicon, antimony, arsenic, and tellurium are the six most widely recognized metalloids.
-Apart from these elements, the following elements are also known to be classified as metalloids in some circumstances:
+Metalloids can be defined as chemical elements whose physical and chemical properties fall in between the metal and non-metal categories.
+Boron, germanium, silicon, antimony, arsenic, tellurium and pollanium are the seven most widely recognized metalloids.

-It can be noted that all eleven of these elements can be found on the regular periodic table in a diagonal region of the p-block which extends from boron (which is placed at the upper left) to astatine (which is placed at the lower right).
+It can be noted that all seven of these elements can be found on the regular periodic table in a diagonal region of the p-block which extends from boron (which is placed on the upper left) to astatine (which is placed on the lower right).
 Some periodic tables have a dividing line between metals and nonmetals, and below this line, the metalloids can be found.